LaurenceJJones/workshop-katacoda/crowdsec-kubernetes/step6/text.md

 ## Simulate an attack

-To test Crowdsec detection, we can simulate an attack by using the bash attack emulator:
+To test CrowdSec detection, we can simulate an attack using the bash attack emulator:

 ```bash
 attack-emulator web-scan http://helloworld.local:8000